-The Company issued US\$ denominated Notes.
-Concurrent with this offering, the Company entered into a currency swap agreement to fix the foreign exchange rate for the obligation under this offering and for all required payments of principal and interest.
+The 2024 Notes are US\$ denominated.
+In connection with the offering of the 2024 Notes, the Company entered into the 2024 Currency Swap to fix the foreign exchange rate for the obligations of the 2024 Notes and for all required payments of principal and interest.

 The Company sources some of its merchandise out of the U.S. and, as such, its Canadian operations have some U.S. denominated cash and payable balances.
 As a result, the Company has both foreign exchange transaction and translation risk.
 Although the Company has U.S. dollar denominated purchases, it has historically been able to price its lease transactions to compensate for the impact of foreign currency fluctuations on its purchases.
-However, in periods of rapid change in the Canadian to U.S. dollar exchange rate, the Company may not be able to pass on such changes in the cost of purchased products to its customers which may negatively impact its financial performance.
+However, in periods of rapid change in the Canadian to U.S. dollar exchange rate, the Company may not be able to pass on such changes in the cost of purchased products to its customers, which may negatively impact its financial performance.